np422/Op5util/Readme.md

     A utility to do common Op5 administration from the commandline
 ```

-Rubygem homepage for op5util is available at: https://rubygems.org/gems/op5util
+The rubygem homepage for op5util is available at: https://rubygems.org/gems/op5util

 ## Usage